Everest Base Camp Trek

 |15-August-2020||12 Days||Available||USD 1299 Per Person|

-Everest Base Camp Trek is one of the most popular and world highest adventure foot walk journey in Nepal.
-The Mount Everest base camp is a dream place and while most of the mountain lovers want to visit the Everest Base camp.
-Everest Base Camp Short Package Trek enters into through the world heritage Sagarmatha national park, the old largest Tengboche monastery, Khumbu icefall, Kalapathar vantage point, and world’s highest Khumbu Glacier and particular view of Everest.
+Everest Base Camp Trek is one of the most popular and world highest adventure trip in Nepal.
+The Mount Everest base camp is a prominent place although a lot of the mountain hikers want to visit the Everest Base camp.
+Short Everest Base Camp Trek enters into through the world heritage Sagarmatha national park, the old largest Tengboche monastery, Khumbu icefall, Kalapathar vantage point, and world’s highest Khumbu Glacier and particular view of Everest.
 We ensure to all trekkers that without acute mountain sickness could be complete the EBC trek.
-The two days acclimatized will help to adjust the high Himalaya and make confident to walk on the high altitude.
+The two days acclimatized will help to adjust the high altitude and make confident to walk on the high altitude.

-Everest Base Camp Tek is the most beautiful and high adventure trek among the mountaineers and trekkers all over the world.
+The Itinerary and cost of the Everest Base Camp Trek suitable and acceptable for all trekkers all over the world.
 Being the world’s highest mountain Everest is itself well known for mountaineering whereas this region is also quite famous among the trekkers too.
-The major attraction for this trek is the giant Himalayan ranges with the snow-capped peak and the natural beauty of the surrounding.
-The authentic culture of the Sherpa and their phenomenon to preserve it is the most amazing facts.
-Everest base camp lies on the height of the 5364m which is more or less adventurous.
+The authentic culture of the Sherpa, high landscape, and their phenomenon to preserve it is the most amazing fact of the 14 Days Everest Base Camp Trek.
+The Everest base camp lies on the height of the 5364 m from the sea level.
 So, the trekkers should be in good health rather than making the unfinished trip.
 Not heavy exercises but daily walking habits and simple exercise are enough to adopt the walking trek in Nepal.

 People of the Mount Everest generally do field agriculture where potatoes are their main product.
 Another main component of the domestic economy is livestock herding for various purposes.
 Actually, Sherpa is considered to be the traders in the past and by the termination of Tibetan trade, they started other occupations.
 Mountain climbing, business, and tourism are the new highly profitable source for financial gain.
 Tengboche (12700feet: 3870m) is the oldest monastery of this region with the school and nunnery affinity.
 It is also the spiritual landmarks to the Sherpa as the Khumbu valley has been regarded as sacred in Buddhist literature.